 Sydney Blum now lives and works in Nova Scotia.
-She has had exhibitions at P.S.
+She has been represented by Kim Foster Gallery in New York since 2001.
+She has had public exhibitions at P.S.
 1, the New Museum, the Sculpture Center, the Fine Arts Museum of Long Island, Massachusetts College of Art in Boston as well as locations in Europe.
 Her work has been reviewed and discussed in international art journals, including Art Forum, Art in America and The New York Times.
 She taught at the Parsons College of Fine Art in New York for 17 years.
 She has received grants from Artist Space, the New York Foundation for the Arts and Creation Grants for Arts Nova Scotia.